 Chapter 26 of the Town of Wake Forest Code of Ordinances specifically addresses all facets of solid waste, including residential service, commercial service, littering and more.
 To review the code, visit www.wakeforestnc.gov/code-of-ordinances.aspx.

 In recent weeks, Town officials have noted the repeated failure of numerous residents and businesses to adhere to the code.
 As a result, officials wish to remind residents and business owners of the following guidelines More>>

-Wake Forest celebrating 10 years of bus service
+Wake Forest celebrating over 10 years of bus service

 The result of a partnership between the Town of Wake Forest, GoTriangle, GoRaleigh and the City of Raleigh, both the express and the local circulator routes are operated using GoRaleigh vehicles.
 More>>